-Seven holes were drilled at Site C0014 (Holes C0014A-C0014G) (Fig. F10).
+Seven holes were drilled at Site C0014 (Holes C0014A-C0014G) (Fig. F10; see Fig. F1 in Expedition 331 Scientists, 2011b).
 Hole C0014G was the deepest (136.7 mbsf) and was cased down to 117.8 mbsf and fixed with a corrosion cap (open outlet pipe) mounted on the guide base.
 As at Site C0013, we encountered repeated hard layers that may behave as cap rock, and we saw discharge from the holes, beyond what may be expelled drilling fluid only, after penetrating these layers (35-44.5 mbsf in Hole C0014B, 25.5-35 mbsf in Hole C0014E, and 37.7-47.2 mbsf and 89.2-93.7 mbsf in Hole C0014G).
-We again cored multiple lowporosity layers (e.g., in Holes C0014B, C0014E, and C0014G).
-Based on the low recovery and the lithology of the cores, we infer lateral hydrothermal flow at depths of 35-45 and 90-95 mbsf at Site C0014 (Fig. F10).
+We again cored multiple low-porosity layers (e.g., in Holes C0014B, C0014E, and C0014G).
+Based on pore water chemistry, density, and porosity (and indicated by low recovery during drilling), we infer lateral hydrothermal flow at 31-425 and 90-95 mbsf at Site C0014.
 We therefore installed slotted, perforated casing pipe at 29.8-49.2, 78.3-97.8, and 107.5-117.2 mbsf in Hole C0014G (Fig. F9).
-After casing and capping, we saw in the ROV-mounted video diffuse hydrothermal fluid discharge, not from the corrosion cap outlet but from the seafloor, through the annulus, the space between the wall of the hole, and the casing pipe.
-The temperature of the diffusing fluids was found to be $>240^{\circ}$ C based on exposure of thermoseal strips mounted on the corrosion cap outlet pipe and observed by ROV.
+After casing and capping, we saw in the ROV-mounted video diffuse hydrothermal fluid discharge, not from the corrosion cap outlet but from the seafloor, through the annulus, the space between the wall of the hole and the casing pipe.
+The temperature of the diffusing fluids was found to be >240°C based on exposure of thermoseal strips mounted on the corrosion cap outlet pipe and observed by ROV.

-We measured temperature at Site C0014 using the APCT-3 temperature shoe on the HPCS core barrel for lower temperatures (0°-55°C) and thermoseal temperature-sensitive strips for higher temperatures (75°-250°C).
+We measured temperature at Site C0014 using the APCT3 temperature shoe on the HPCS core barrel for lower temperatures (0°-55°C) and thermoseal temperature-sensitive strips for higher temperatures (75°-250°C).
 The temperature-depth profile at Site C0014 is shown in Figure F11.
-Temperature increases nearly linearly at 3°C/m to $145^{\circ} \pm 5^{\circ}$ C at 47 mbsf and then increases abruptly to >210°C at 50 mbsf, below a hard layer near that depth.
-Two main lithologic and sediment types were identified at Site C0014: volcanic breccias, often silicified, and hemipelagic hydrothermally altered mud.
-The dominant depositional process is pelagic sedimentation, although mass wasting and debris flows likely lead to high rates of resedimentation of both hemipelagic and volcaniclastic sediments.
-Thus the bulk of the sediment volume encountered at the surface is likely to have been resedimented.
-Furthermore, the bulk of the rock volume cored has been hydrothermally altered.
-Differing styles of hydrothermal alteration form the basis for the division of Site C0014 sediments and lithologies into lithostratigraphic units.
+Temperature increases nearly linearly at 3°C/m to 145° ± 5°C at 47 mbsf and then increases abruptly to >210°C at 50 mbsf, below a hard layer near that depth.

+The drilled sequence at Site C0014 comprises interbedded, variably altered, and consolidated volcaniclastic gravels and breccias, as well as hemipelagic mud.
+Given the location of the site on the upper flank of an active volcanic complex, mass wasting and debris flows are likely to be important sedimentary processes, potentially leading to high rates of redeposition of both hemipelagic and volcaniclastic material.
+The deeper portion of the rock volume cored has been hydrothermally altered.
+Differing degrees and styles of hydrothermal alteration form the basis for the division of Site C0014 sediments and lithologies into lithostratigraphic units.